 Guarantee Pros and Cons

-A proposed new type of limited liability organisation that will be registered direct with the Charity Commission.
-The CIO concept only passed the proposal stage in December 2008 and it is likely to be some time before it enters into law.
+A new type of limited liability organisation that can be registered direct with the Charity Commission.
+CIO registration only became available in early 2013.
+Please contact us to discuss this if you wish.

 Social Enterprise in the "Big Society"